IT support and services, including equipment loan, is available to help you get set up for online learning.

 - Self-help: Search for answers online in our comprehensive Knowledge Base

-The UOW Library and Student Labs are currently open, but we have limits in place on the number of people using the lab to comply with physical distancing requirements.
+The UOW Library and Student Labs are open, but we have limits in place on the number of people using the lab to comply with physical distancing requirements.

 To request or suggest software, please contact us on email@example.com noting what you need.